RealTeeCee/DataStructureAndAlgorithm/English/Homework/Homework4_How-What Is The Weather.md

 - I put on my sneakers, go to the park near my grandfather's house, run 8 laps of the park, and finally enjoy a delicious smoothie when I go home.

 # Tri
-1. What does your mother do when it's bad ?
+1. What does your mother do when it is bad?
-- When it is bad my mother often stays at home, she cleans floor, mends the old clothes, makes some cake for family.
+- When it is bad my mother often stays at home, she cleans floor, she mends the old clothes and she makes some cake for family.

-2. What did you do when it was rainy last weekend ?
+2. What did you do when it was rainy last weekend?
-- When it was rainy last weekend, I stayed at home, listened to music while I cleaned my room and arranged my work desk in the moring, cooked some foods in the afternoon and read technology book, wrote code in the evening.
+- When it was rainy last weekend, I stayed at home, I listened to music while I cleaned my room and arranged my work desk in the moring, I cooked some foods in the afternoon and I read technology book or   wrote code in the evening.

-3. What will you do tomorrow if it's cool?
+3. What will you do tomorrow if it is cool?
-- When it is cool tomorrow, I will try new my sweater that I bough a long time ago.
+- If it is cool tomorrow, I will try new my sweater that I bough a long time ago.

-4. What does your father do when it is sunny ?
+4. What does your father do when it is sunny?
-- When it's sunny my father often goes to the field, checks the rice, picks some wild fruit for the grandchildren.
+- When it was sunny my father often goes to the field, he checks the rice and he picks some wild fruit for the grandchildren.

-5. What do kids do when it's warm ?
+5. What do kids do when it is warm?
-- When it's warm, The kids get together and play traditional games after school.
+- When it is warm, the kids get together and they play traditional games after school.

-6. What will you do when it's cloudy in weekend ?
+6. What will you do when it is cloudy in weekend?
-- When it's cloudy in the weekend, I will ride my motobike, head for my countrysite and visit my parents.
+- When it is cloudy in the weekend, I will ride my motobike, I head for my countrysite and I visit my parents.

-7. What do people do when there is a storm in Ho chi Minh City ?
+7. What do people do when there is a storm in Ho Chi Minh City?
-- When there is a storm in Ho chi Minh City, People monitor weather forecasts and limit going out during storm.
+- When there is a storm in Ho Chi Minh City, People monitor weather forecasts and People limit going out during storm.

-8. What does she do when the weather is hot ?
+8. What does she do when the wheather is hot?
-- When it's hot, she turns on air conditioner and works from home and .
+- When it is hot, she turns on air conditioner and she works from home.

-9. What does he do when the weather is sunny ?
+9. What does he do when the weather is sunny?
-- When the weather is sunny he gets out the house, wears a hat, goes to the beach and sunbathe with his friends.
+- When the weather is sunny he gets out the house, he wears a hat, he goes to the beach and he sunbathe with his friends.

 10. What do we do when it is stuffy?
-- When it is stuffy we should drink more water, stay away from sunlight and keep the house well ventilated.
+- When it is stuffy we should drink more water, we stay away from sunlight and we keep the house well ventilated.